Packaging Material Fees require manufacturers to pay fees according to the amount of packaging material they put on the market.

 TARGET USERS: Industry, Government

-KEY CONSIDERATIONS: Packaging Material Fees can be pooled fees that are used to fund packaging waste management activities through a producer responsibility organization (PRO).
+KEY CONSIDERATIONS: Packaging Material Fees can be pooled to fund packaging waste management activities through a Producer Responsibility Organization.

 MORE INFORMATION: See the German Packaging Ordinance